michaelcoder7/professional-readme-generator/README.md

 WHEN I click on the links in the Table of Contents<br>
 THEN I am taken to the corresponding section of the README<br>

-## Activities carried out
+## Activities and Important Information carried out

+Generated readme.md file in 'Main' folder and all lowercase

+Link to the video of the sample readme file generation added to this discriptive README

 Package-lock.json file was generated

 Code for generating markdown file was written

 Seperate file for questions was made and implemented into index.js file

-Generated readme.md file in 'Main' folder and all lowercase

-Link to access the video of readme file generation added

 ## Link to Walkthrough Video